altano/npm-packages/packages/astro-prettier-response/README.md

 });
 ```

-And if you like the behavior but you just hate seeing this logged every time you build, then configure Astro to disable minification yourself and the integration will stop logging:
+And if you like the default behavior but you just hate seeing this logged every time you build, then configure Astro to disable minification yourself and the integration will stop logging:

 ```js
 import prettierResponse from "@altano/astro-prettier-response";